DIGIEGGS/rn-country-code-picker/README.md

 ---

-### `containerStyle`
+### `togglerContainerStyle`

-Style to apply to the main container. (for ex. you can give absolute positioning to align it inside the input.)
+Style to apply to the toggler container container. (for ex. you can give absolute positioning to align it inside the input.)

 | Type      | Required |
 | --------- | -------- |